pawelkozolub/design-patterns-py/README.md

 - The list of observing objects can be appropriately sorted.
 - The observed sends notifications to all observers.
 - Observers do not know about each other.

+### 8. State

+**State** is a behavioral design pattern in which an object adjusts its behavior as its current state changes.

+Consequences of use:
+- Manual selection of the algorithm based on the device's state.
+- Eliminates conditional statements.
+- A separate class is created for each state.
+- Adding a new state is very easy.
+- States do not know about each other's existence.